katforrest/roomcount/README.md

 **bold**
 text, the asterisks must be next to the bold text with no space.
 The asterisks can be on the same line.

-## New Code I Learned: Global()
+## New Python functions: Global()

-First I had to generate a bunch of 0s and 1s to run my roomcount code on.
-In Python, I used a list of lists.
+To run my roomcount code, I first I had to generate a bunch of 0s and 1s.
+I used a list of lists.

 To do this, I had to use the global() function.
 1. Create a variable name (row1, row2, row3... )